Renewable energy industry: Overview

 Net-zero and 100% renewable energy global goals create market opportunities for renewable industries such as solar and wind energy and lithium-ion batteries.
 By 2050, it’s estimated that the renewable market will reach a value of one trillion dollars, the same size as the current oil market.

+In 1997, world leaders adopted the Kyoto Protocol as a step in mitigating the climate crisis.
+This Protocol was the precursor to the 2016 Paris Climate Accord, and helped push the renewable energy industry forward.
+This protocol places more responsibility on developed nations in an act of recognition that developed countries are responsible for emitting more greenhouse gases.
+That responsibility is reflected in the investment into the renewable energy industry.
+According to IRENA, China and the United States are the leading countries in renewable energy.
+Overall in 2022, China generated 2,673,556GW of energy through renewable sources, and the U.S. produced 981,697GW of electricity through the renewable energy industry.
+Brazil, commonly recognized as a developing country, has routinely come in third for overall electricity generated through renewable energy, and is recognized for its use of hydropower.

 In 2020, renewable sources incorporated into energy consumption at its fastest rate in two decades.

 During 2006/2007, several renewable energy companies went through high profile initial public offerings (IPOs), resulting in market capitalization near or above $1 billion.
 These corporations included the solar PV companies First Solar (USA), Trina Solar (USA), Centrosolar (Germany), and Renesola (U.K.), wind power company Iberdrola (Spain), and U.S. biofuels producers VeraSun Energy, Aventine, and Pacific Ethanol.

 Renewable energy industries expanded during most of 2008, with large increases in manufacturing capacity, diversification of manufacturing locations, and shifts in leadership.
 By August 2008, there were at least 160 publicly traded renewable energy companies with a market capitalization greater than $100 million.
 The number of companies in this category has expanded from around 60 in 2005.

 Some $150 billion was invested in renewable energy globally in 2009, including new capacity (asset finance and projects) and biofuels refineries.
 This is more than double the 2006 investment figure of $63 billion.
 Almost all of the increase was due to greater investment in wind power, solar PV, and biofuels.